fortsecurity/ludo/lab_guide.md

 # 🧪 Project Ludo: Active AI Deception & Threat Intelligence

 Project Ludo is a hands-on, Infrastructure-as-Code (IaC) deployment designed to teach Advanced Cloud Security and Active Defense.
-It deploys a memory-resident honeypot that leverages Google's Gemini 3.5 Flash LLM to actively engage, stall, and deanonymize attackers, mapping their behaviors directly to the **MITRE ATLAS** framework.
+It deploys a memory-resident, high-interaction honeypot that leverages Google's Gemini 3.5 Flash LLM to actively engage, stall, and deanonymize attackers, mapping their behaviors directly to the **MITRE ATLAS** framework.

-## 📖 Project Overview & Core Concepts
+## 📖 Project Overview & Core Defense Concepts

-When deploying this environment, you will explore four foundational pillars of modern cloud defense:
+When deploying this environment, you will explore five foundational pillars of modern cloud defense:

-1. **Active Deception (The Honeytoken Rule):** Instead of signaling to an attacker that their prompt was flagged with a standard refusal block, Ludo actively stalls them.
-It dangles *synthetic* financial data to extract deanonymizing personal contact details (e.g., demanding a personal 2FA email).
+1. **Active Deception (The Honeytoken Rule):** Instead of signaling to an attacker that their prompt was flagged, Ludo dynamically stalls them.
+It extracts deanonymizing personal contact details and drops fake AWS/GCP CanaryTokens to trace the attacker's real operational IP if they attempt lateral movement.
+2. **Algorithmic Tarpitting:** The application detects adversarial intent and forces artificial network latency (4–12 seconds) to waste the attacker's resources and frustrate automated brute-force scanners.
+3. **Decoy Endpoints & Header Spoofing:** Ludo masks its Flask backend with fake enterprise API Gateway headers (e.g., Kong, NGINX) and features hidden administrative endpoints (`/.env`, `/api/v1/finance/export`) that generate instant SIEM alerts when probed by tools like Gobuster or Ffuf.
-2. **Infrastructure as Code (IaC):** Leveraging Terraform, the entire environment (IAM identities, routing sinks, datasets, firewalls, and compute) is built and destroyed deterministically in minutes.
+4. **Infrastructure as Code (IaC):** Leveraging Terraform, the entire environment (IAM identities, routing sinks, datasets, firewalls, and compute) is built and destroyed deterministically in minutes.
-3. **Cloud Native OPSEC (Zero-Disk Logging):** The application uses direct `google-cloud-logging` memory-to-API streaming.
-If an attacker drops a web shell or achieves local execution, there are no text log files on the disk revealing the detection mechanisms.
+5. **Cloud Native OPSEC (Zero-Disk Logging):** The application uses direct memory-to-API streaming.
+If an attacker drops a web shell, there are no text log files on the disk revealing the detection mechanisms
-4. **The Telemetry Lifecycle:** Trace the lifecycle of an attack string—moving from a raw adversarial prompt, parsed into a JSON object in memory by the LLM, crossing directly into the Cloud Logging API, and natively structuring into a BigQuery analytical database.

 ---